skeeto/skeeto.github.com/_posts/2019-03-22-Endlessh-an-SSH-Tarpit.markdown

 ```

 Since Python coroutines are stackless, the per-connection memory
 overhead is comparable to the C version.
-So it seems asycio is
+So it seems asyncio is
 perfectly suited for writing tarpits!
 Here's an HTTP tarpit to trip up
 attackers trying to exploit HTTP servers.
 It slowly sends a random,
 endless HTTP header: